 Compromise

-Compromise requires a willingness to negotiate and make concessions in order to meet each other's needs and interests to some extent.
+Compromise requires a willingness to negotiate and make concessions in order to meet each other's needs and interests.
 Compromise acknowledges that not all demands or desires can be fully met, but seeks to find a balanced outcome that minimizes conflict and promotes cooperation.

 This strategy encourages open communication, active listening, and a focus on finding common ground.
 It recognizes that maintaining positive working relationships and fostering a harmonious work environment is crucial for the overall success of the team.